-Grazing tables often take shape as a massive charcuterie board or spread of antipasti laden with meats, cheeses, olives, and a selection of breads.
+Grazing tables often take shape as a massive charcuterie board or spread of antipasti laden with meats, cheeses, olives, and a selection of loaves of bread.
 Fresh fruits, dips, nuts, and crackers are also traditionally incorporated.
-But truly, a grazing table can be any type of spread you choose, whether you're hoping to include more salads or vegetables, or even a few sweets.
+When it comes down to it, a grazing table can be any type of spread you fancy, whether you're hoping to include more salads and veggies, or even a few sweets.
 As long as it’s filled with assorted flavors and textures, you can’t go wrong.

-Read on for 18 gorgeous ideas to set up and elevate your grazing table.
+Read on for 17 gorgeous ideas for your wedding day grazing table.

 Add Contrasting Height